 4. Check roses for aphids to prevent a major infestation

 Your roses will need you to be on the lookout this month, as aphids start multiplying in numbers!
-Aphids (including greenfly and blackfly) are tiny flying insects that feed off plant sap, damaging and sometimes destroying them as a result.
+Aphids (including greenflies and blackflies) are tiny flying insects that feed off plant sap, damaging and sometimes destroying them as a result.

 5. Plant out sweet pea seedlings

-For advice on how to plant sweet pea seedlings, have a watch of the video below – or check out this article from The Sunday Gardener.
+For advice on how to plant sweet pea seedlings, have a watch of the video below – or check out this article from Sarah Raven.

 6. Sow tomato and melon seeds indoors